List of unproduced DC Comics projects: Green Lantern: First Flight sequel

 There were plans to make a sequel to Green Lantern: First Flight, but nothing came of it due to poor DVD sales.

 Green Lantern (2011) sequels

-Green Lantern, directed by Martin Campbell and released in 2011, was initially planned to be the first part of the trilogy, in addition being the first entry of a new DC film series.
+Green Lantern, directed by Martin Campbell and released in 2011, was initially planned to be the first part of the trilogy, in addition to being the first entry of a new DC film series.
 Warner Bros. commissioned a script for a sequel from Greg Berlanti, Michael Green, and Marc Guggenheim while filming for the first film was underway.
 Michael Goldenberg was also attached to write the screenplay, based on the sequel treatment.
 The scene in the film's end credits showing Sinestro becoming a Yellow Lantern teased the planned sequel.
 The plans were cancelled due to the film's negative reviews and disappointing box office run.

 DCEU Green Lantern reboot

 Following the release of Man of Steel in 2013, which became the first film in the DC Extended Universe, a new version of the Green Lantern was expected to be featured in that franchise.
 Warner Bros. planned to release a solo Green Lantern film titled Green Lantern Corps, with an original release date of June 19, 2020, and with Hal Jordan and John Stewart as Green Lanterns in the film.
 In 2017, David S. Goyer and Justin Rhodes were attached to write the film's script and to produce the film, with Geoff Johns and Jon Berg as executive producers.
 In March 2021, after the release of Zack Snyder's Justice League, the director's cut of Justice League, Zack Snyder revealed that a scrapped idea for the film had Batman meeting up with the Green Lantern Corps, with Ryan Reynolds appearing as an "additional lantern... to fill out the corps a bit", but he never spoke with Reynolds about this.
 The project was later repurposed for DC Universe franchise in the form of television series, titled Lanterns.